dwhall/HeyMac/docs/HeyMacFrame.rst

 HeyMac Frame Security
 ---------------------

-HeyMac offers data confidentiality and data authenticity security services.
+HeyMac offers data confidentiality and data authenticity services.
 Encryption and authentication may be applied independently to a HeyMac frame.
-However, an intermediate node may disturb an encrypted frame if it is not also authenticated.
+Frame authentication and encryption are each optional; however, if encryption is performed, authentication is recommended.
-If both encryption and authentication are enabled, encryption is performed first and authentication is performed afterward.
+If both authentication and encryption take place, authentication is done first and then the MIC is encrypted.

-Authentication is performed starting at the PID field and continuing to the end of the payload (which may be encrypted).
-The Message Integrity Code (MIC) is appended immediately after the payload.
+Authentication is performed starting at the beginning of the frame, the PID field, and continuing to the end of the payload.
+The authentication process results in the Message Integrity Code (MIC).
+The MIC is appended immediately after the payload.
-The size of the MIC is determined by the IE which specifies the authentication algorithm.
+The size of the MIC is determined by the the authentication algorithm which is specified in a Body Information Element.

 HeyMac Encryption
 ~~~~~~~~~~~~~~~~~

 A Header Information Element indicates encryption is enabled for a frame.
 The IE also gives the encryption method details.
-When encryption is enabled, the Body IEs, Source Address and Payload fields
+When encryption is enabled, the Body IEs, Source Address, Payload fields
-are encrypted.
-If Authentication is enabled, the MIC is encrypted as well.
+and MIC (if present) are encrypted.
 The Header IEs are not encrypted.

 HeyMac Authentication
 ~~~~~~~~~~~~~~~~~~~~~

-An entry in the Header Information Elements indicates authentication is enabled for a frame.
+An entry in the Body Information Elements indicates authentication is enabled for a frame.
 The IE also gives the authentication method details.

-When authentication is enabled, the authentication is calculated over every octet in the frame.
+When authentication is enabled, the authentication is calculated over every octet in the header and payload.
-How to handle authentication when a resender modifies the Resender Address IE is TBD.

 Performing authentication generates a Message Integrity Code (MIC) that must be appended to the frame (and fit within the physical payload).